yoavweiss/smashing_book_6_chapter/loading_assets_on_the_web.md

 payload if you want your site to reach first paint without requiring extra round-trips.

-However, in many cases the network can handle significantly more than that.
-The server may know that when the connection is over a network it has seen before.
+However, in many cases the network can handle significantly more than that, particularly when the server makes the connection over a network it recognizes.

 The browser itself can also, in many cases, take an educated guess regarding the quality of the network it's on.
 It can base that on